eliaccess/fidelight-app/docs/api/companies.md

 ## Request Format

-Puth the file in a form, with "logo" as key.
+Put the file in a form, with "logo" as key.

 ## Success Response